 This irresistible recipe for charred poblano coleslaw with pepitas takes classic slaw up a notch.
-The first bite is unforgettable with the crunchy cabbage and pumpkins seeds mixed with a creamy citrus dressing.
-This slaw recipe goes well with so many main courses but it especially enhances any Tex Mex dishes.
+The first bite is unforgettable with the crunchy cabbage and pumpkin seeds mixed with a creamy citrus dressing.
+This slaw recipe goes well with many main courses, but it significantly enhances any Tex Mex dishes.

 Special ingredients include:

 - Lime juice

 - Good quality mayonaise